-While verticals such as music, fashion, and books seemingly have been mostly unaffected by the pandemic, you can see the real damage of the health, finance, and travel industries based on the sheer percentage of stories being published online about coronavirus in those niches.
+While verticals such as books, pets, and hobbies seemingly have been mostly unaffected by the pandemic, you can see the real damage of the career, finance, and travel industries based on the sheer percentage of stories being published online about coronavirus in those niches.

 Based on this data, you might have the best opportunities to pitch content in the home & garden, food & drink, and sports verticals than you would competing with breaking coronavirus news in the finance, health, and politics spaces.